alaffin12/stackedit/Caught by Stradh.md

 > "No..."
 >
-> A loud, feminine voice comes from the crowd, causing a murmured hush to fall over the crowd.  "..
+> A loud, feminine voice comes from the crowd, causing a murmured hush to fall over the crowd.  "...members of the Town Watch - do not take one step further toward this man